Also known as: Arkless-Graham, Acrodysplasia or Maroteaux-Malamut

 Orthopedic care, early intervention, and special education are recommended.

-Problems depend on the degree of skeletal involvement and mental retardation.
-In general, patients do relatively well.
+Problems depend on the degree of skeletal involvement and intellectual disability.
+In general, people do relatively well.

-Call your health care provider if your child seems to be growing or developing slowly or abnormally, or if you notice physical abnormalities in your infant.
+Call your health care provider if your infant or child does not seem to be growing or developing properly.

 - Review date: